tjcafferkey/removeduplicates/README.md

 # removeDuplicates
-Function that removes duplicate objects based on a key from an array of objects.
+Function that removes duplicates from an array.

 ## Install